Gordon999/Pi_5B_LCD_MP3_Player/README.md

 and then

+(NOTE: I am suggesting the use of --break-system-packages, this shouldn't be an issue if using this in a standalone pi BUT if not then learn how to use venv !!)

 sudo apt-get install python3-alsaaudio

-sudo pip3 install rpi_lcd (--break-system-packages)
+sudo pip3 install rpi_lcd --break-system-packages

 sudo apt-get install mplayer

-sudo pip3 install mutagen (--break-system-packages)
+sudo pip3 install mutagen --break-system-packages

 enable i2c, Menu >> Preferences >> Raspberry Pi Configuration >> Interfaces >> i2c enable